Sylvia L. Thrupp: Early life and education

 In 1909, Sylvia Thrupp, with her parents, sister, and brother, immigrated to Kamloops, British Columbia from England.

-In 1921, she matriculated at the University of British Columbia (UBC), where she graduated in 1925 with a First Class honors B.A. in history.
+In 1921, Thrupp matriculated at the University of British Columbia (UBC), where she graduated in 1925 with a First Class honors B.A. in history.
 After studying for a Diploma in Education, granted in 1926, she taught for two years in high schools.
 In 1928 she obtained a part-time assistantship in UBC's history department and studied there for her M.A., completed in 1929.
 Her 97-page M.A. thesis, supervised by Walter Noble Sage (1888–1971), is entitled History of the Cranbook District in East Kootenary. in 1929 Thrupp obtained a scholarship to study at the University of London, where she was taught by Hilda Johnstone, Eliza Jeffries Davis, and Michael Postan.
 Thrupp began work on her doctoral thesis under the supervision of John E. Neale.
 Her thesis A Study of the Merchant Class of Medieval London in the Fifteenth Century with special reference to the Company of Grocers was completed in June 1931.
 Her examiners in her defense of her thesis were Michael Postan, Arthur Hermann Thomas (1877–1971), and Eileen Power (who was for many years a friend and mentor to Sylvia Thrupp).
 During the years 1931–1934 Thrupp received very little scholarship money and struggled financially.
 She might have received a small commission for her 1933 book A short history of the Worshipful Company of Bakers of London.
 For the academic year 1934–1935, she received a fellowship from Canada's Social Sciences and Humanities Research Council to visit American universities (Columbia U., Harvard U., Yale U., U. Michigan, and U. Chicago) and study aspects of history and social sciences.